yradkhorrami/SLDecayFinder/README.md

 # the most frequent use of this processor is to correct neutrino energies.

-# The neutrino correction is done by a macro and should be separated as an independent processor.
+# The output of the processor is a collection that contains output parameters (number of semi-leptonic decays and index of decaying hadron in MCParticle collection) and is input of the second processor (NuCorrector, for instance)

 Quick steps to build the mymarlin example:
 ------------------------------------------